opc-proxy/opcProxy-Standalone/README.md

 Requirements:

 - Install .NET Core >= 2.2 (all three library: .NET core SDK, .NET core Runtime, ASP .NET core runtime.)
-- A test OPC-server, we suggest [Node-OPCUA](https://github.com/node-opcua/node-opcua-sampleserver) if you are familiar with NodeJS.
+- A test OPC-server, we suggest the [Python-OPCUA](https://github.com/FreeOpcUa/python-opcua/blob/master/examples/server-minimal.py) or the [Node-OPCUA](https://github.com/node-opcua/node-opcua-sampleserver) if you are familiar with NodeJS.

 The .NET dependencies are not needed if you run it with Docker.